Machine learning with neural networks: Further reading

 \section{Further reading}

-The backpropagation algorithm is explained in Section 6.1. of Hertz, Krogh and Palmer \cite{hertz1991introduction}, and in Chapter 4 of the book by Haykin \cite{Haykin}.
-The paper \cite{LeCun1998} by LeCun {\em et al.} predates deep learning, but it is still a very nice collection of recipes for making backpropagation more efficient.
-Historical note: one of the first papers on error backpropagation is the one by Rumelhart {\em et al.} \cite{Rumelhart}.
-Have a look!
-The paper gives an excellent explanation and summary of the backpropagation algorithm.
-The authors also describe results of different numerical experiments, one of them introduces convolutional nets (Section \secref{con_net}) to learn to tell the difference between the letters T and C (Figure \figref{C6S5TC}).
+The backpropagation algorithm is explained in Section 6.1 of Hertz, Krogh and Palmer \cite{hertz1991introduction}, and in Chapter 4 of Haykin's book \cite{Haykin}.
+The paper \cite{LeCun1998} by LeCun {\em et al.} predates deep learning , but it is still a very nice collection of recipes for making backpropagation more efficient.

+One of the first papers on error backpropagation is the one by Rumelhart {\em et al.} \cite{Rumelhart} from 1986.
+The authors provide an elegant explanation and summary of the backpropagation algorithm.
+They also describe results of different numerical experiments, and one of them introduces convolutional networks (Chapter \ref{chapter:con_net}) to learn to tell the difference between the letters T and C (Figure \figref{C6S5TC}).